matthewtessler/ls-cp-t3/README.txt

 Database

 Views--------------------------------------------
-•	views/index.hbs: Homepage where the user can sign in with his Google account
+•	views/index.hbs: Homepage where the user can sign in with his Google account.
+If signed-in, shows online users and their rankings, and the suggested opponents (other 3 users with closest rank to yours).
+You can challenge online users by clicking the button displayed near their username.
 •	views/game.hbs: Game page where users play Tic-Tac-Toe
 •	views/layout.hbs: Template for all views; Sets up integration with Google API
 •	views/signin_prompt.hbs: Registration page for new users